raspberrypilearning/grow-a-dragonfly/en/step_4.md

 Now you will make the Dragonfly grow when it eats a fly and stop if it reaches full size.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**The largest insect**</span> ever known was Meganeuropsis permiana a dragonfly with a wingspan of approximately 75cm / 30in.
-The biggest living dragonflies can be found in Central America and have a wingspan of 19cm / 7.5in</p>
+The largest insect ever known was <span style="color: #0faeb0">**Meganeuropsis permiana**</span> a dragonfly with a wingspan of approximately 75cm / 30in.
+The biggest living dragonflies can be found in Central America and have a wingspan of 19cm / 7.5in.</p>

 The fly knows that it has been eaten, it needs to let the Dragonfly know.